davmacario/dotfiles/README.md

 debugpy/bin/python -m pip install debugpy
 ```

+- _And many more!_...

 For a complete list of plugins, refer to the [Packer config](./nvim/lua/dmacario/packer.lua).

 ### Key bindings

+Here are my custom keybindings!

 **Leader key**: `<space>`